sajjadGG/book-python/numerical-analysis/numpy/algebra.rst

 Eigenvalues and vectors of a square matrix
 ==========================================
-* Each of a set of values of a parameter for which a differential equation has a nonzero solution (an eigenfunction) under given conditions.
+* Each of a set of values of a parameter for which a differential equation has a nonzero solution (an eigenfunction) under given conditions
-* Any number such that a given matrix minus that number times the identity matrix has a zero determinant.
+* Any number such that a given matrix minus that number times the identity matrix has a zero determinant

 .. code-block:: python